Petra Babiaková

-Petra Babiaková (born 27 July 1977 in Zvolen, Czechoslovakia) is a Slovakian ice hockey defender.
+Petra Babiaková (born 27 July 1977) is a Slovak retired ice hockey defender.

 International career

 Babiaková was selected for the Slovakia national women's ice hockey team in the 2010 Winter Olympics.
 She played the second most minutes on her team, but did not record a point.
 She played in the 2010 Olympic qualifying campaign.

 Babiaková also appeared for Slovakia at nine IIHF Women's World Championships, across three levels.
 Her first appearance came in 2003, where she scored two goals.